 Where grant includes ‘Shared Out - Other University’ the collaborating institution’s acquittal must be included in the funds to carryover.
 Research Accounting will request acquittals on your behalf from the collaborating institution and forward to the CI once received.

-Alternatively, the appropriate Faculty Research Accounting team member can assist with this information.
+Alternatively, the appropriate Research Accounting team member can assist with this information.

 Final Reports for Discovery (FL, FT, DP, IN, DE) and Linkage programs (LP, LX, LAPDC, LIEF, SR) are completed and submitted through RMS.